voila-dashboards/voici/python/voici/README.md

 Voici is split between two Python packages:

-- The `voici-core` package is the core functionalities of voici, mainly the voici CLI.
+- The `voici-core` package provides the core functionalities of voici, mainly the voici CLI.
-- The `voici` package is a meta-package installing both `voici-core` and [`jupyterlite-xeus`](https://github.com/jupyterlite/xeus).
+- The `voici` package is a meta-package that depends on both `voici-core` and [`jupyterlite-xeus`](https://github.com/jupyterlite/xeus).

 `jupyterlite-xeus` allows you to pre-install packages for running your dashboard.
 For example, if your dashboard requires Matplotlib you can provide an `environment.yml` file in the folder where you run the voici command, containing the following: